rockstor/rockstor-doc/contribute/contribute.rst

 The frontend code uses third party JavaScript libraries such as jQuery, Bootstrap, D3.js and many others.
 These are not part of the rockstor-core repository but are dynamically generated during the build.
-They are placed in the below directory on your build VM:
+They are unzipped into the below directory on your build VM by the build script (build.sh):

 .. code-block:: console